 - Prove that you’ve handled it.

-Learning emotional mastery is one of the most powerful steps you can take to create a life that’s authentic and fulfilling.
+Emotional mastery is one of the most powerful skills you can learn to create a life that’s authentic and fulfilling.
 Get the support you need to take control of your feelings with Tony Robbins’ Ultimate Edge, your resource for building your best life.